 What’s next isn’t about choosing sides.
 It’s about creating tools and practices that protect what’s personal, while making space for connection when it matters most.

-Documentation should support your thinking—not reshape it.
+Documentation should support your thinking, versus reshape it.

 Disclaimer: This article is for informational purposes only and does not constitute legal or clinical advice.
 Clinicians should follow applicable laws, regulations, and institutional policies when creating or sharing psychotherapy notes.